Probiotic yogurt starter

 Questions and answers

-Active bacterial cultures (B. longum, L. rhamnosus, L. casei, L. helveticus, L. bulgaricus, S. thermophilus) and maltodextrin.
+Maltodextrin and active bacterial cultures (B. longum, L. rhamnosus, L. casei, L. helveticus, L. bulgaricus, L. acidophilus, S. thermophilus).

 This product is manufactured in a facility that manipulates products containing soy and milk.